Reflection on the UN’s work in Georgia and Goals for United Nations Day

 What role or accomplishments do you hope to fulfill as a newly appointed UN Resident coordinator?

 The UN can play a role in helping a country overcome hardships, promote development and progress.
 We are now starting a new cycle for the UN Sustainable Development Cooperation Framework (2026-2030).
-We need to focus more on strategic priorities in order to link the Sustainable Development Goals with national development policies and work together within the UN system to achieve accurate results that reflect current needs and priorities of the country.
+We need to focus more on strategic priorities in order to link the Sustainable Development Goals with national development policies and work together within the UN system to achieve accurate that reflect current needs and priorities of the country.
 I see my role as creating an environment that is conducive to collaboration, where UN agencies are able to come together and develop shared strategies, strengthen partnerships, and accelerate the SDGs.

 I wish the Georgian people and the Government of Georgia as well as our national and international partners, a Happy United Nations Day.